weweb-assets/ww-chat/AI.md

 - scrollToBottom: (smooth?: boolean) Scroll to the latest message; uses `autoScrollBehavior` when arg omitted.

 ***Notes:***
+- Attachment id is optional; the renderer falls back to the array index when no id is provided.
+- Event payload shapes: messageSent attachments may include a File (local upload); messageReceived attachments are metadata objects (id, name, url, type, size).
 - IMPORTANT: Do NOT add a custom message input.
 The component already includes a built-in input area with textarea, send button, and attachment support.
 Adding another input leads to duplicated UI and broken events.
 - Messages area is always rendered; the header is controlled by `displayHeader`.
 - Enter sends; Shift+Enter inserts a newline.